a0xnirudh/docs/pages/Introduction/install.md

 summary: Once the environment is set, let's install kurukshetra
 ---

-Once the environment is set, we can go ahead and install kurukshetra just like a CMS installation.
+Once the environment is set, kurukshetra can be installed just like any other CMS.
 Installing kurukshetra is as simple as moving the downloaded files into webroot:

 ```bash
 # Clone the github repo and move all the files into Web root